devusSs/csgo-crosshairs/server/api/docs/README.md

   ```

 - every other route does not need a request body
-- only needs the JWT as "Authorization: Bearer <token>" header
+- authorization will be fetched from sessions cookie

 ### Admin routes

 - no route needs a request body
-- only needs the JWT as "Authorization: Bearer <token>" header
+- authorization will be fetched from sessions cookie
-- make sure the JWT of the user has admin role
+- make sure the user has admin role

 ## Response structure